viditkothari/feedtesting/README.md

 An RSS feedreader (web-based application) which needed testing using Jasmine framework.

 # Instructions:
 The Jasmine framework has been included in the application via CDN.
-To run the project you can either visit this link: or download / clone the repo in your local machine and fire up: index.html.
+To run the project you can download / clone the repo in your local machine and fire up: index.html.

 # Tests included: